 Do you have one of those ideas that’s clamoring at your soul to work on?

-In my early days of working with hypercreative entrepreneurs, I thought the best way to support clients when the Sirens started calling was to encourage them to lash themselves to their main creative projects, much like Odysseus lashed himself to his ship.
-For most ideas, this works pretty well; it’s as easy as letting the bright, shiny object sit for a week or two until their interest waned or they found a new shiny object to grab their attention.
+In my early days of working with hypercreative entrepreneurs, I thought the best way to support clients when the Sirens started calling was to encourage my clients to lash themselves to their main creative projects, much like Odysseus lashed himself to his ship.
+For most ideas, this works pretty well; it’s as easy as letting the bright, shiny object sit for a week or two until your interest wanes or until a new shiny object grabs your attention.

 So, the solution: start the first steps of working on that idea.
 If it’s a book, start working on the synopsis, outline, or whatever scene or idea is gripping you.
 If it’s a product, start working out the substance or sales hook.
 If it’s a program, start coding or wire-framing.
 If you want to start a new blog, start writing out a few posts and see what comes together.

 While it may be a distraction, if you’re going to lose a week or two of focused, engaged creative momentum while the five-year-old rages anyway, you might as well get the idea out of your system.
 And who knows, maybe you will discover that this is That Creative Thing You Were Meant To Do.

 If it’s not, it’s one less thing to turn to whenever your meaningful creative projects start to get hard and Resistance starts working on you all over again.
 The Eureka! phase of the creative process always seems so full of life, but the rest of the process always boils down to just getting it done.